-For us it’s all about capturing the true feeling of the day(s).
+For us, it’s all about capturing the true feeling of the day(s).
 Not a business like registration, but the excitement and the decisive moments.
 For instance, a demonstration of handicapped in Washington DC is more than a series of nice pictures.
 It’s also about talking to the organizers and participants.
 We listen to their strong opinions and motives.
-Only then can we present the authentic story in all its exciting glory.
+Only then can we present an authentic story in all its exciting glory.
 Our work is an homage to diverse authenticity in this more and more homogeneous world.

 It’s very difficult to show a price tag at ‘storytelling photography à la us’.
-Customization is the key word.
+Customization is the keyword.
 After having got a crystal clear idea of your wishes, it will not surprise you that we are very willing to offer you a free quotation.
 You can contact us through our, surprise, contact form on this site or you can email us at email@example.com.

-This site offers you an ultra short portion of our portfolio.
+This site offers you an ultra-short portion of our portfolio.
 On Flickr you can have a look at our full body of work.
 Over 30.000 pictures, very conveniently ordered into albums:

 Anat Kroon: https://www.flickr.com/photos/anat_kroon/albums